mdalirrooyfard/Information-Retrieval-Projects/README.md

   - Query spelling correction function.
   - Document Retrieval in tf-idf vector space with ltn-lnn and ltc-lnc scoring approaches.
   - Phrasal search.
-  - Detailed search based on the title and the text of the documents.
+  - Detailed search based on title and text of the documents.
   - System Evaluation with following metrics: MAP, F-measure, R-Precision, NDCG.
   - There is also a test jupiter file.